Draw a Sketch

 This function follows the same scheme.
 First some setup is done.
 The line

-lets us assign a canvas-like datatype to the variable draw
+lets us assign a canvas-like datatype to the variable draw.

 If you find the desire to respond to other kinds of events, interact with other kinds of input/output, track some state, or need more flexibility in general, you might be interested in creating a nannou app instead!
 You can also learn more about the difference between sketches and apps here.